-Volunteers, government authorities and partners are engaged in a meaningful way
+Volunteers, government authorities, and partners are meaningfully engaged.

-HANWASH will be thoughtful and consistent in planning, doing and improving its work
+We will be thoughtful and consistent in planning, doing, and improving our work.

-HANWASH will not stop until the job is done
+We will not stop until the job is done.

 “ Our dream is to bring potable water and good sanitation to the entire country of Haiti

 As HANWASH transitions from its launch phase (2018-2021) into a five-year pilot phase (2021-2025), a shift in strategy is taking place.
 In the first phase, the team established the foundation of HANWASH, charted its direction with a strategic plan, identified project opportunities and conducted scoping and feasibility studies.
 Milestones include a signed partnership with DINEPA, receiving a US$228,000 Global Grant, obtaining non-profit status, resetting the subcommittees, and hiring an Executive Director.